foolmarks/license_plate_generator/README.md

 2. Run python make_plate.py

 Command line options
-  + --image_height : output image height in pixels
+  + --mode         : 'mono' or 'color'
-  + --image_width  : output image width in pixels
+  + --image_scale  : integer value to scale images.
+100 is default and corresponds to 1900x540
   + --image_dir    : path of output folder.
 Images are written to this folder
   + --image_list   : Name of text file which lists images generated.
   + --image_format : jpg = JPEG images, png = PNG images